LalaIAm/tarot-cline/memory-bank/activeContext.md

 # Active Context: TarotLyfe

 ## Current Focus
 The project has completed both Milestone 1 and Milestone 2 implementation phases.
 With Milestone 1, we successfully implemented authentication with Supabase, responsive navigation, landing page, and dashboard placeholder.
 With Milestone 2, we've implemented the complete Tarot Reading Module and AI Interpretation Engine.

-We have now completed planning for Milestone 3 and are ready to begin implementation.
-This milestone will add the journaling feature and enhance the user dashboard with integration between tarot readings and journal entries.
-A comprehensive implementation plan has been created in `memory-bank/milestone3-plan.md`.
+We have begun implementing Milestone 3 and have completed Phase 1 (Database Setup).
+We've created the database schema for journals, journal tags, and tag mappings with appropriate Row-Level Security policies.
+We've also extended the Supabase service layer with comprehensive journal and tag management functions, and implemented the Redux state management for the journaling feature.
+We are now ready to proceed with Phase 2 (Service Layer) to continue building the journaling functionality.

 ## Recent Changes
+- Completed Milestone 3 Phase 1 (Database Setup):
+  - Created migration script for journal-related tables with Row-Level Security policies
+  - Extended supabaseService.js with comprehensive journal and tag management functions
+  - Implemented journalingSlice.js Redux state management with actions, reducers, and selectors
+  - Integrated the journaling reducer into the Redux store

-- Completed Milestone 2 implementation (ALL phases):
+- Previously completed Milestone 2 implementation (ALL phases):
   - Created comprehensive tarot card data structure with all 78 cards (tarotData.js)
   - Built TarotDeck component for managing and interacting with cards
   - Implemented SpreadSelector with multiple spread layouts (Single Card, Three-Card, Celtic Cross, etc.)